Query Channel Data #

 session_idFilter to session (8-char prefix match)session_id=?session_id=

-Time range startFilter rows after this timestart=datetime?since=ISO
+Time range startFilter rows on or after this timestart=datetime?since=ISO

-Time range endFilter rows before this timeend=datetime?until=ISO
+Time range endFilter rows on or before this timeend=datetime?until=ISO

 last_nLast N rows onlylast_n=int?last_n=int